-From Cindy Murray a molting yellow rumped warbler eating aphids on her peach tree.
+From Cindy Murray a molting yellow rumped warbler eating aphids on her peach tree in Timberline.
 She likes to call him "Scruffles".

 Welcome to the Coconino County Master Gardeners' Association Blog.
 The mission of the Coconino Master Gardener Program is to support the University of Arizona by providing researched-based information on environmentally responsible gardening and landscaping to the public.
 The program creates a corps of well-informed volunteers, and delivers quality horticultural education programs adapted to our regional high elevation environment.
 The mission of the association is to provide support for those volunteers and Master Gardener graduates, continuing education, and opportunities to participate in community programs that increase the visibility and participation in the Master Gardener Program.